Why Is The Wolff Apex Vise One Of Our Favorites?

-If and when you decide to buy a Wolff Apex vise, you’d have to set your expectations right.
+If and when you decide to buy a fly tying vise, you’d have to set your expectations right.
 It’s a conventional rotary vise.
 That means that it operates differently from a true-rotary type.

 Thus, you will observe a deviation of the hook shank from the rotary shaft’s centerline.
-This is basically the only difference between this Wolff vise and a true rotary vise.
+This is the only difference between this vise and a true rotary vise.
 The question is: Are you willing to pay more for this difference?
-If you would rather spend for durability and ease of use, then you won’t regret buying this Wolff Apex vise.
+If you would rather spend on durability and ease of use, then you won’t regret buying this fly vise.
 It’s one of the most intelligent choices out there, and it comes from a trusted company.